tomas6446/os-project/README.md

 ## Memory Management and Paging Mechanism

 ### Memory Layout
+The below table's rows represent the pages in memory, and the columns represent the memory cells within each page.
+Each page contains 16 memory cells.

 | Pages | 00  | 01  | 02  | 03  | 04  | 05  | 06  | 07  | 08  | 09  | 10  | 11  | 12  | 13  | 14  | 15  |
 |-------|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|